Grae-Drake/grae/readme.md

   * I have a pretty awful sense of humor.
 Some people think that happened when I became a dad but really I've been unfunny for way longer than that.
   * My wife Stassia, son Kieran, and daughter Rhea are pretty great.
 I might be biased but I think it's a fair assessment.
   * I love snowboarding.
-When skiing or snowboarding, your board(s) are never flat on the ground.
+When flying down the mountain your board is never flat on the ground.
 You're always balancing on an edge.
-The best days on the mountain are the days you balance right on the edge of your ability for like a big chunk of the day.
+The best days on the mountain are the days you balance right on the edge of your ability for like a big long chunk of the day.
 Usually it takes riding with other people who are better than me to push me outside my comfort zone and make that happen.
 Little makes me feel as free or alive.